 It’s not that I don’t like drag & drop versions, its just that I’m a developer and I don’t need a whole drag & drop mess or excessive code in my site.
-On a side note, Thesis 2.0 is a robust framework but not everyone will going to like it.
-You should check out my Thesis 2.0 theme review that I did a months ago.
+On a side note, Thesis 2.0 is still a powerful framework but not many people will going to like it.
+If you are still interested in Thesis, then check our review on Thesis 2.0.

 Disclosure: Please note that this post contain affiliate links, and at no additional cost to you, I will earn a commission if you decide to make a purchase.